-SoFi has already made a name for itself in the student loan refinancing, mortgage and personal loan fields.
-Now it's expanded into the wealth management field, with an approach defined as “powered by technology, guided by advisors.”
+SoFi, which made a name for itself in the student loan refinancing, mortgage and personal loan fields, expanded into the wealth management field, with an approach defined as “powered by technology, guided by advisors.”
 Then, on June 1, 2021, shares of the San Francisco-based company began trading on the NASDAQ, with the stock popping 12% at its debut.

 SoFi's investment management service, SoFi Invest, offers a robo-advisor service called Automated Investing.
 Robo-advisors are services which offer online investing accounts and advice.
 They’re an affordable alternative to expensive financial advisor firms.
 These services are typically online or mobile, making robo-advisors useful and accessible.

 Current SoFi users; Investors who want both a human and robo-advisor; Starting investors with a low minimum deposit

 SoFi Automated Investing doesn't offer tax loss harvesting, which minimizes taxes on taxable accounts; for high investors, this can result in lower returns

 Pricing: How Much Does SoFi Automated Investing Cost?

 |Option Name||Management Fee||Minimum Balance||Features|

 This makes it easy for someone to invest without worrying about their returns getting gobbled up by fees.
 There are also no trading, transfer or commission fees.
 You’ll have to pay the fees that come with the investments in exchange-traded funds (ETFs), but these are typically low.
 These low costs help maximize your return rates, without having to spend extra money.

 Investment portfolios are made up of ETFs.
 ETFs are a popular and affordable way to investment.
 They represent different groups of investments, or asset classes, and works like a mutual fund with lower taxes.
 SoFi invests primarily in passive assets.
 These assets are stable, rarely straying from the base index.
 They offer lower returns, but also have lower fees.

 The company works with over 20 different asset classes, with a variation of bonds, stocks and other investment indexes.
 This variety creates personalized and diversified investment portfolios.
 Investing in multiple different assets helps maximize gains and minimize losses.
 In the case that one investment has a bad week, you’ll still get some return from your other investments.